nickfargo/state/README.md

 <a name="concepts--inheritance--the-root-state" href="#concepts--inheritance--the-root-state" />
 #### The root state

 For every stateful object, a single **root state** is automatically generated, which is the top-level superstate of all other states.
 The root state’s name is always and uniquely the empty string `''`.
-An empty-string selector may be used by an object to change its current state to the root state, so as to exhibit the object’s default behavior.
+Either an empty-string selector or naked transition arrow may be used to change an object’s current state to the root state, causing the object to exhibit the its default behavior.

 ```javascript
 obj.state().root() === obj.state('');   // >>> true